The six missed opportunities before the Manchester Arena bombing

 Messages with Isis recruiter Abdalraouf Abdallah

 A police investigation, codenamed Operation Oliban, had resulted in Abedi’s friend Abdalraouf Abdallah being jailed for recruiting Isis fighters who travelled to Syria.
 But in 2015, police failed to pass messages from Abdallah’s phone to MI5, and Abedi was not identified as one of his extremist contacts.

 “Abedi should have been identified, and the Operation Oliban messages should have been passed to the Security Service,” Sir John concluded.

-“This would have added to the picture that the Security Service and Counter Terrorism Policing North West held about Abedi’s actions and intentions.
+“This would have added to the picture that the Security Service and Counter Terrorism Policing North West held about Abedi’s actions and intentions.”

 Abedi’s contact with Abdalraouf Abdallah in prison

 While he was in prison, Abdalraouf Abdallah had access to an illicit mobile phone that was used for at least three phone calls to Abedi.

-But although the handset was seized by prison authorities on 17 February 2017 and downloaded on 3 March 2017, there was a delay in getting authorisation for detailed billing data.
+But although the handset was seized by prison authorities on 17 February 2017 and downloaded on 3 March 2017, there was a delay in getting authorisation to obtain detailed billing data.

-It did not come through until 1 June 2017 - over a week after the Manchester Arena bombing - but Sir John said it “should have been obtained within a month of the download”.
+It did not come through until 1 June 2017 – more than a week after the Manchester Arena bombing – but Sir John said it “should have been obtained within a month of the download”.

 “It was a concerning delay,” the report said.
-P”otential intelligence about a prisoner serving a sentence for Terrorism Act 2000 offences and known to be a potential radicaliser should be obtained and analysed more quickly.”
+“Potential intelligence about a prisoner serving a sentence for Terrorism Act 2000 offences and known to be a potential radicaliser should be obtained and analysed more quickly.”

 Abedi as a ‘de-facto’ subject of interest

 Abedi had been subject to investigation by MI5 in the past but was not thought to pose a threat to UK national security himself.
 The inquiry heard that, between 2015 and 2016, he was “treated as being a Tier 2 subject of interest (SOI)” but not officially made a subject of live investigation.

 “It was not helpful for Abedi to be treated in this way,” Sir John said.
 “If Abedi had been formally opened as a SOI, then he would have continued to have been treated as such, or there would have come a time when he was considered for closure.